Gerhard Ritter: Censored book on military

 During World War II, Ritter became involved in work on a study of civilian–military relations in Germany from the 18th century to the 20th century.
 The original intent behind this work was to offer a critique of the "total war" philosophy of General Ludendorff as a form of indirect protest against Nazi Germany.
 Censorship prevented the book from being published during the war, and after 1945, Ritter revised his work to publish it as a four-volume study of German militarism.

 Assassination plot

-Ritter was involved in the 20 July 1944 Stauffenberg assassination plot and was one of the few conspirators not liquidated by the Nazis.
+Ritter was involved in the 20 July 1944 Stauffenberg assassination plot and was one of the few conspirators not murdered by the Nazis.
 His friend and political associate, Carl Goerdeler, was slated to become the new chancellor under a post-Nazi regime.
 If the coup had succeeded, the plotters planned to bargain with the Western Allies for Germany to keep territories in Eastern Europe, which were being invaded by the Soviet Union.
 Goerdeler was executed by the Nazis in 1945.

 Ritter, who also belonged to the conservative German opposition to the Nazis, was imprisoned in late 1944 for the rest of the war.